-I believe the flesh is very good; by the natives it is highly prized; but I have so strong a prejudice against it from the sights I have seen of their feasting upon putrid elephants that I never touch it.
+I believe the flesh is very good; by the natives it is highly prized; but I have so strong a prejudice against it from the sights I have seen of their feasting upon putrid elephants, that I never touch it.

-The numbers of wild hogs in the low country is surprising, and they are most useful in cleaning up the carcases of dead animals and destroying vermin.
-I seldom or never fire at a hog in those districts, as their number is so great that there is no sport in shooting them.
+The numbers of wild hogs in the low country is surprising, and they are most useful in cleaning up the carcases of dead animals, and destroying vermin.
+I seldom or never fire at a hog in those districts, as their number is so great, that there is no sport in shooting them.
 They travel about in herds of one and two hundred, and even more.
-These are composed of sows and young boars, as the latter leave the herd when arrived at maturity.
+These are composed of sows, and young boars; as the latter leave the herd when arrived at maturity.

-CHAPTER VII.
+CHAP.
+VII.

-CURIOUS PHENOMENON-PANORAMA OF OUVA-SOUTH-WEST MONSOON-HUNTING FOLLOWERS-FORT M'DONALD RIVER -JUNGLE PATHS-DANGEROUS LOCALITY-GREAT WATER-FALL-START FOR HUNTING-THE FIND-A GALLANT STAG -" BRAN" AND "LUCIFER"-" PHRENZY'S" DEATH-BUCK AT BAY-THE CAVE HUNTING-BOX-" MADCAP'S" DIVE-ELK SOUP-FORMER INUNDATION-" BLUEBEARD" LEADS OFF- " HECATE'S " COURSE-THE ELK'S LEAP-VARIETY OF DEER -THE AXIS-CEYLON BEARS-VARIETY OF VERMIN-TRIALS FOR HOUNDS-HOUNDS AND THEIR MASTERS-A SPORTSMAN " SHUT UP"-A CORPORAL AND CENTIPEDE.
+CURIOUS PHENOMENON.-PANORAMA OF OUVA.-SOUTH-WEST MONSOON.-HUNTING FOLLOWERS.-FORT M'DONALD RIVER. -JUNGLE PATHS.-DANGEROUS LOCALITY.-GREAT WATER-FALL.-START FOR HUNTING.-THE FIND.-A GALLANT STAG.-"BRAN" AND "LUCIFER."-"PHRENZY'S" DEATH.-BUCK AT BAY.-THE CAVE HUNTING-BOX.-"MADCAP'S" DIVE.-ELK SOUP.-FORMER INUNDATION.-"BLUEBEARD" LEADS OFF.-"HECATE'S" COURSE.-THE ELK'S LEAP.-VARIETY OF DEER.-THE AXIS.-CEYLON BEARS.-VARIETY OF VERMIN.-TRIALS FOR HOUNDS.-HOUNDS AND THEIR MASTERS.-A SPORTSMAN "SHUT UP."-A CORPORAL AND CENTIPEDE.

-FROM June to November the south-west monsoon brings wind and mist across the Newera Ellia mountains.
+From June to November, the south-west monsoon brings wind and mist across the Newera Ellia mountains.

-Clouds of white fog boil up from the Dimboola valley like the steam from a huge cauldron, and invade the Newera Ellia plain through the gaps in the mountains to the westward.
+Clouds of white fog boil up from the Dimboola valley, like the steam from a huge cauldron, and invade the Newera Ellia plain through the gaps in the mountains to the westward.

-The wind howls over the high ridges, cutting the jungle with its keen edge, so that it remains as stunted brushwood, and the opaque screen of driving fog and drizzling rain is so dense that one feels convinced there is no sun visible within at least a hundred miles.
+The wind howls over the high ridges, cutting the jungle with its keen edge, so that it remains as stunted brushwood, and the opaque screen of driving fog and drizzling rain is so dense, that one feels convinced there is no sun visible within at least 100 miles.

 There is a curious phenomenon, however, in this locality.
 When the weather described prevails at Newera Ellia, there is actually not one drop of rain within four miles of my house in the direction of Badulla.
-Dusty roads, a cloudless sky and dazzling sunshine astonish the thoroughly-soaked traveler, who rides out of the rain and mist into a genial climate, as though he passed through a curtain.
+Dusty roads, a cloudless sky, and dazzling sunshine astonish the thoroughly soaked traveller, who rides out of the rain and mist into a genial climate, as though he passed through a curtain.
 The wet weather terminates at a mountain called Hackgalla (or more properly Yakkadagalla, or iron rock).
-This bold rock, whose summit is about six thousand five hundred feet above the sea, breasts the driving wind and seems to command the storm.
-The rushing clouds halt in their mad course upon its crest and curl in sudden impotence around the craggy summits.
+This bold rock, whose summit is about 6,500 feet above the sea, breasts the driving wind, and seems to command the storm. rushing clouds halt in their mad course upon its crest, and curl in sudden impotence around the craggy summits.
 The deep ravine formed by an opposite mountain is filled with the vanquished mist, which sinks powerless in its dark gorge; and the bright sun, shining from the east, spreads a perpetual rainbow upon the gauze-like cloud of fog which settles in the deep hollow.